jrocco4848/sudoku_solver/README.md

 TO RUN:
-  Open "sudoku.html" with any browser.
-Ensure both files (sudoku.html, code.js) are in same file directory.
+  Unzip and open "sudoku.html" with any browser.

 TO DO:
   Check that user's inputted puzzle is possible to solve